Kansas State University

 Manhattan, KS 66506

-Summer Lewis is a specialist in international development, trade, gender and the coffee value chain, with a passion for cultivating knowledge and action for social and economic good.
-She teaches for Kansas State University (KSU) and Great Plains Interactive Distance Education Alliance (Great Plains IDEA), piloting a new “International Development” course for the Great Plains IDEA online master’s in Community Development program.
+Summer Lewis is the director of True Roots International, a nonprofit consulting organization dedicated to raising the profile of small-scale development and humanitarian initiatives, providing no-nonsense guidance, tools, and training to better plan, implement, and measure project impact.
+She teaches for Kansas State University (KSU) and Great Plains Interactive Distance Education Alliance (Great Plains IDEA), piloting a new “International Development” course for the Great Plains IDEA online Master in Community Development program.
 She also teaches “Women and Globalization,” a course focused on gender equity and women’s contribution at various levels of the coffee value chain, for the KSU Gender, Women, and Sexuality Studies undergraduate program.

 M.I.S. in International Studies with specialization in Peace and Conflict Resolution, University of Queensland, Australia, 2012